 Why?
 Well, South Korea places restrictions on foreign investors buying stock, which means that to invest, you’ll need to conduct your own research and fill out the appropriate paperwork.
 This option is best left to advanced investors who plan to invest in South Korean stocks on a regular basis and/or make high-dollar investments.

 Bottom line: Investing internationally presents a unique opportunity but can be a hassle.
 If you’d prefer to invest in stocks that are more accessible, check out our top 5 buzzworthy IPO picks to watch.

 It's impossible to predict how any stock will perform — and IPOs can be particularly volatile.
-But evaluating the performance of companies like LG Energy Solution can be useful in determining how the market is performing and whether now is a good time to invest in this industry.
-Select a company to learn more about what they do and how their stock performs, including market capitalization, the price-to-earnings (P/E) ratio, price/earnings-to-growth (PEG) ratio and dividend yield.
-While this list includes a selection of the most well-known and popular stocks, it doesn't include every stock available.
+Looking at the performance of similar companies can help you decide if now is a good time to buy LG Energy Solution stock.See how the following stocks are performing, and view details like market capitalization, the price-to-earnings (P/E) ratio, price/earnings-to-growth (PEG) ratio and dividend yield.

 *Signup bonus information updated weekly.